MTG/Jingju-Scores-Analysis/README.md

  The Jingju Scores Analysis code is licenced under the terms of the GNU Affero General Public License (v3 or later).

 ## Acknowledgements
-The creation of this code is funded by the European Research Council under the European Union’s Seventh Framework Program, as part of the CompMusic project (ERC grant agreement 267583).
+The creation of this code is funded by the European Research Council under the European Union’s Seventh Framework Program (FP7/2007-2013), as part of the CompMusic project (ERC grant agreement 267583).